Division in Excel (Table of Contents)

 - Drag the formula for all the cells so that we will get the average of all students as the output shown below.

-In this example, we will see how to use division operation with IFERROR condition to avoid #DIV/0!
+This example shows how to use division operation with the IFERROR condition to avoid #DIV/0!
 Error.

-Mostly excel will throw an error if a cell has blank value while using the division operator as shown below.
+Mostly excel will throw an error if a cell has a blank value while using the division operator, as shown below.

 - Click on the cell name Result.